 Stay in West Maui – Kahana/Napili if You want a beach with a safe swimming area for young children; Exploring marine life is of interest to you.; You prefer to avoid crowds but want good tourist facilities; A place for best beaches, sightseeing, families, honeymoon, nightlife, romantic.

-Best places to stay in Kahana:FIND BEST HOTELS IN KAHANA
+Best places to stay in Maui in Kahana:FIND BEST HOTELS IN KAHANA

 Kihei is on the leeward side of Haleakala.
 This is still the western side of Maui but further south than places like Lahaina.
 Lahaina is in fact not much more than 20 miles to the north but the coast road is slow.